contiamo/redux-track/README.md

 }
 ```

-and reference this middleware in a `reduxTrack` property whose value is our new adapted function `myEventTracker` as so:
+and reference this newly created function `myEventTracker` in a `reduxTrack` property as so:

 ```js
 function addTodo(text) {